 Each year, students at Friends University nominate full-time faculty members for the W.A.
 Young Award for Excellence in Teaching and adjunct faculty members for the Jan LaFever Adjunct Faculty Teaching Award.

-Dr. Gretchen Eick was presented with the W.A.
-Young award, and Kay Flook received the Jan LaFever award at the 2009 commencement ceremony.
+Dr. Karyn Turla was presented with the W.A.
+Young Award, and Philip Wood received the Jan LaFever award at the 2010 commencement ceremony.

 The W.A.
-Young award began in 1963 in honor of Dr. Walter A. Young, who served as a faculty member, academic dean and then president of Friends University from 1939 to 1946.
+Young Award began in 1963 in honor of Dr. Walter A. Young, who served as a faculty member, academic dean and then as president of Friends University from 1939 to 1946.